 Budget-minded loudspeakers that can handle a variety of situations are few and far between.
 Often you need to fork out a lot of cash to get the features you want.
 In this review, we check out the Electro-Voice ZLX-12BT.
 A speaker that is both affordable and packed with features.

 Electro-Voice may not be as well known as some other brands.
 But, it is building a reputation by releasing well-made speakers.
-Let’s see what the ZLX-12BT has to offer musicians and DJs.
+Features such as Bluetooth connectivity make this one of the best Bluetooth DJ speakers going around.
+Let’s see what else the ZLX-12BT has to offer musicians and DJs.

 The ZLX12BT offers some interesting options to the performing musician or DJ.
 Let’s check out the details to see what it has to offer.